I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfastpropertyhandler.md

 ## -remarks
 <p>The owner of a property set can perform prefiltering or postfiltering of the property handling, as well as processing requests made through the fast I/O dispatch interface for device control.
 The <b>KsFastPropertyHandler</b> function is only used to process requests that can be fulfilled quickly.
 The <i>Wait</i> parameter of the fast I/O function is not passed and is assumed to be <b>TRUE</b>. </p>

-<p>The owner of a property set can perform prefiltering or postfiltering of the property handling, as well as processing requests made through the fast I/O dispatch interface for device control.
-The <b>KsFastPropertyHandler</b> function is only used to process requests that can be fulfilled quickly.
-The <i>Wait</i> parameter of the fast I/O function is not passed and is assumed to be <b>TRUE</b>. </p>

-<p>The owner of a property set can perform prefiltering or postfiltering of the property handling, as well as processing requests made through the fast I/O dispatch interface for device control.
-The <b>KsFastPropertyHandler</b> function is only used to process requests that can be fulfilled quickly.
-The <i>Wait</i> parameter of the fast I/O function is not passed and is assumed to be <b>TRUE</b>. </p>

-<p>The owner of a property set can perform prefiltering or postfiltering of the property handling, as well as processing requests made through the fast I/O dispatch interface for device control.
-The <b>KsFastPropertyHandler</b> function is only used to process requests that can be fulfilled quickly.
-The <i>Wait</i> parameter of the fast I/O function is not passed and is assumed to be <b>TRUE</b>. </p>

 ## -requirements
 <table>
 <tr>